 2.24.1 - General

 CDOT acquires ROW in fee unless stated otherwise in the deed.
 At the request of the Attorney General's office, CDOT is using a warranty deed as opposed to a special warranty deed.
-In special cases, a lesser deed may be used where title insurance is purchased or the risk is otherwise minimal.
+In special cases, a lesser deed may be used where title insurance is purchased, or the risk is otherwise minimal.
 Please see ROW Manual Chapter 4.8 (Deeds) for more specific instruction.

 CDOT takes title in the name "Department of Transportation, State of Colorado."
 The address on the deed must be that of the CDOT Headquarters location at 2829 W. Howard Place, Denver, CO 80204.
 This becomes especially important when title companies or others prepare the deeds.